-Gathered in one of WeWork's communal workspaces in D.C., the entrepreneurs shared their stories about starting their own businesses and navigating Cuba's regulatory framework.
-Following regulatory changes in Cuba that allowed for an expanded private sector, these four women seized the opportunity to jump into Cuba's nascent private sector in the accounting, event planning, and hospitality industries.
+Gathered in one of WeWork's communal workspaces in D.C., the entrepreneurs shared their stories about starting their own businesses and navigating Cuba's expanding private sector.
+These four women seized opportunities to jump into Cuba's nascent private sector in the accounting, event planning, and hospitality industries.

-The entrepreneurs included Marta Deus, founder of the financial services firm Deus Expertos Contables, the courier service Mandao.express, and the business magazine Negolution; Marla Recio, founder of the event planning company Havana Reverie; Yamina Vicente, an event planner who founded Decorazon; and Julia de la Rosa, who owns her own bed and breakfast and taxi service.
+The entrepreneurs at the event included Marta Deus, founder of the financial services firm Deus Expertos Contables, a courier service Mandao.express, and the business magazine Negolution; Marla Recio, founder of the event planning company Havana Reverie; Yamina Vicente, an event planner who founded Decorazon; and Julia de la Rosa, who owns her own bed and breakfast and taxi service.

 While access to internet is still limited, the women spoke at length about how they have relied on Cuba's growing internet access to identify customers and clients, conduct market research, and ultimately expand their businesses.
-They attributed much of this progress to the thawed relationship between the U.S. and Cuba, since American companies face fewer obstacles in accessing the Cuban market.
-The women also discussed the major benefits of Cuba's internal network, El Paquete, a weekly package of digital internet content that is delivered across the island on a flash drive.
+Additionally, an influx of foreign travelers has helped their businesses grow.
+They attributed much of this progress to the thawed relationship between the U.S. and Cuba.
+The women also discussed the major benefits of Cuba's internal network, el paquete, a weekly package of digital internet content that is delivered across the island on a flash drive.

-The women expressed difficulties of not being able to access Google services, an issue that has since been resolved following an agreement announced days after the panel discussion between Google and the Cuban government allowing Google to install multiple servers on the island.
+The women expressed the difficulties of not being able to access Google services, an issue that has since been improved following an agreement announced days after the panel discussion between Google and the Cuban government allowing Google to install multiple servers on the island.